carrillo417/azure-network-protocols/README.md

 <h3>Observing SSH Traffic</h3>

-- On Wireshark, still running on the Windows VM. start up a packet capture and filter for SSH traffic only
+- On Wireshark, still running on the Windows VM, start up a packet capture and filter for SSH traffic only
-- From the Windows VM, login into the Linux VM using Powershell (ssh labuser@<private IP address)
+- From the Windows VM, login into the Linux VM using Powershell (ssh labuser@private IP address)
 - Type in the Password and observe SSH traffic in Wireshark

 <img src="https://i.imgur.com/bmbIxHO.png" height="80%" width="80%" alt=""/>